Acrylic Binders: Mix high gloss, instant results weathering pastes and glazes!

 VMS Acrylic Binders

 Acrylic binders ensure quick high gloss effects.
 This binder type is best for all kind of heavy, textured mud effects.
 It dries fast and gives pigments jobs glossy or matt finish, depending on your formulation.
 Does not crack even if coats are very thick.
 Premium acrylic product - very high solids amount (>60%), not diluted.
-Comes in two variants: "structuring" for maximum gloss, thick fluid and "finishing" which is thinner and has better flow so as to allow more control over the binder.

 Combine with: Spot-on pigments, Acrylic disperser, SMART MUD XL activator